MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-additional-interfaces.md

 ---
 title: Debugger Data Model C++ Additional Interfaces
-description: This topic describes  addtional interfaces associated with the Debugger C++ Data Model, such as metadata, concepts and object enumeration. ms.date: 09/12/2018
+description: This topic describes  additional interfaces associated with the Debugger C++ Data Model, such as metadata, concepts and object enumeration. ms.date: 09/12/2018
 ---